5 Breathtaking Natural Wonders to See in Vietnam

 Halong Bay is one of, if not the most popular attraction in Vietnam.
 Photographers and Instagrammers will find Halong Bay a gem, with the rock formations and incredible hues during sunrise and sunset.
 It’s been a World Heritage Site since 1994!
 But not only is Halong Bay a feast for the eyes, but it’s also a place where you can do so much!

 One of the best ways to see Halong Bay is by going on a cruise to see more of the islands.
 There are many kinds of tours offered around Halong Bay, from small boats to bigger cruise boats.
 If you’re the active type, then you should go on a kayak tour!
-And if time permits, try to spend at least two days to see the different islands and outer parts of the bay.
+And if time permits, try to spend at least two days to see the bay’s different islands and outer parts.

 #2 Rice Terraces in Sapa